aragon/conditions/README.md

 Check the available make targets to simulate and deploy the smart contracts:

 ```
-- make pre-deploy-testnet    Simulate a deployment to the defined testnet
+- make predeploy-testnet     Simulate a deployment to the defined testnet
-- make pre-deploy-prodnet    Simulate a deployment to the defined production network
+- make predeploy-prodnet     Simulate a deployment to the defined production network
 - make deploy-testnet        Deploy to the defined testnet network and verify
 - make deploy-prodnet        Deploy to the production network and verify
 ```